mani-barathi/Octave/README.md

 * Run app by typing `npm start`in command line

 ### Note
-You will have to create an **Index** in firestore, as **Favourites** Component uses Nested Queries to fetch data from Firestore.
+You will have to create an **Index** in firestore, as **PlayListPage**, **Library** Component uses Nested Queries to fetch data from Firestore.
 While Developing the Favourites Component there will be an error in console stating you to create an Index in Firestore.
 That Error will provide a link to create an Index in Firestore , you can click on the link and create an Index.
 (This Error will be solved after that particular Index is created)